ayatokura/ai-openscale/data-security.md

 ### Enabling customer-managed keys for {{site.data.keyword.aios_short}}
 {: #using-byok}

-Integrating Key Protect with Watson Premium services involves the following steps in the {{site.data.keyword.
-Bluemix_notm}} console.
+Integrating Key Protect with Watson Premium services involves the following steps in the {{site.data.keyword.Bluemix_notm}} console.

 1. Create an instance of Key Protect.
 2. Add a root key to the Key Protect instance.